 Albany Street in the Back Streets and Medical sub-areas is largely characterized by intense economic activities and diverse building types.
-Due to the connectivity to jobs and other nodes of the transportation system this corridor provides, it will need to continue to provide adequate vehicular capacity.
+The street will need to continue to provide adequate vehicular capacity due to the connectivity to jobs and other nodes of the transportation system this corridor provides.
 Currently, the street lacks adequate traffic control and has minimal pavement markings.
 Capacity can be improved greatly by providing dedicated turning lanes at intersections to accommodate major vehicular movements.
+Urban Ring bus accommodations will also be provided in this corridor when the project is implemented.
+Recommendations include:

-- Incorporate turning lanes and signalization at intersections where (and when) warranted by traffic volumes - Better utilize excess pavement in the corridor through more efficient lane markings - Establish on-street bicycle accommodations
+- Incorporating turning lanes and signalization at intersections where (and when) warranted by traffic volumes; - Better utilization of excess pavement in the corridor through more efficient lane markings; - Establishment of on-street bicycle accommodations;

-- 10' building setback required for new development to provide additional space for pedestrians and the public realm - Building Height is up to 120' with no step-back required.
+- Requiring a 10' building setback in Back Streets and SOWA sub-areas for new development to provide additional space for pedestrians, the public realm, and the future Urban Ring; and - Building heights up to 120' with no stepback required.